 Special exhibits which change every six months reflect the varied interests of the people of the Valley, and have ranged from antique silverware; to model ships; to historical musical instruments.

 The Museum was a project of Ben and Bernice Sharpsteen, who retired to a ranch near Calistoga which had been acquired by Ben's grandmother in the 1800s and which today remains in their family.
 Ben was an Academy Award-winning animator, producer and director for Walt Disney Studios, working on many famous Disney projects.
 Memorabilia of his career (including one of his Oscars), his hobby (antique autos) and family history are displayed in the founders room of the Museum.
 In 1978, they completed construction of the museum building and dioramas which they donated to the City of Calistoga.
 The museum building adjoins a restored original cottage from Brannan's resort, which was moved to this site and incorporated into the museum complex becoming one of the exhibits.

-The Sharpsteen History Museum is perfect for your day trip or field trips.
+The Sharpsteen History Museum is perfect for walking tours, day trips, field trips and more!
 There are always plenty of fun events and exhibits for the whole family to enjoy.
 If you’re in need of things to do on a weekend or somewhere to bring the family for a day trip, come to Sharpsteen Museum and see all of the wonderful exhibits and see a slice of history!
 Stop by or call us at (707) 942-5911.